yizeng/jekyll-theme-simple-texture/README.md

        gem install bundler

-1. Remove Jekyll auto-generated default pages `404.html`, `about.md` and `index.md` or any your custom layouts or existing theme files.
+1. Remove Jekyll auto-generated default pages `404.html`, `about.markdown` and `index.markdown` or any your custom layouts or existing theme files.

 1. Remove the existing `Gemfile.lock`.